-The Audit Committee comprised three members are as follows:
+The Audit and Corporate Governance Committee comprised 4 members are as follows:

-The Audit Committee who has adequate expertise and experience to review creditability of the financial statements is Mrs. Punnee Worawuthichongsathit and the Secretary to the Audit Committee is Miss Suansri Suankul.
+The Audit and Corporate Governance Committee who has adequate expertise and experience to review creditability of the financial statements is Mr. Preecha Leelasithorn and the Secretary to the Audit and Corporate Governance Committee is Miss Suansri Suankul.

 Term of Office